Bridge to Excellence

 All entering fall freshmen are given the opportunity to take the Noel-Levitz online College Student Inventory (CSI) to determine his/her academic, social, and financial readiness for college.

 Students who complete a CSI are assigned a volunteer faculty or staff mentor who works one-on-one with new students to help them make a smooth and successful transition to college.

 The volunteer mentor arranges a meeting to discuss the mentee's potential needs as identified in the CSI Student Report.
 Recommendations are made and follow-up meetings are encouraged.

-For the past twelve years, freshmen who participated in the B2E program have returned at a greater rate than non-participants and have also maintained a higher grade point average (GPA) than non-participants.
+Since 2001, freshmen who participated in the B2E program have returned at a greater rate than non-participants and have also maintained a higher grade point average (GPA) than non-participants.

 "I loved my B2E mentor.
 He helped me with whatever I needed and still checks in with me to make sure I'm on the right track."

 "To me, I like the fact that I have someone on campus who knows the answers to my questions and is willing to help me out."

 "I really like the B2E mentoring program because it helps incoming freshmen at least get comfortable and know the different programs that are offered at Arkansas Tech."

 "My mentor made me feel comfortable instead of the meeting being strictly business.
 I made a friend from it.
 She also helped with general knowledge of the college."